 Discovered by BioCryst, BCX9930 is a novel, oral, potent and selective small molecule inhibitor of Factor D currently in early clinical development for the treatment of complement-mediated diseases.
 Based on the safety and proof-of-concept data generated to date in PNH patients, we are working closely with key opinion leaders in hematology and nephrology to map the development strategy across a broad set of indications.
+Our goal is to develop BCX9930 as a monotherapy for complement-mediated diseases.

-On June 27, 2019, we announced that we began enrollment of a Phase 1 trial of BCX9930, an oral Factor D inhibitor discovered and developed by us, for the treatment of complement-mediated diseases.
+On June 27, 2019, we announced that we began enrollment of a Phase 1 trial of BCX9930 for the treatment of complement-mediated diseases.
 The objectives of the trial are to evaluate the safety and tolerability and characterize the pharmacokinetic ("PK") and pharmacodynamic ("PD") profiles of BCX9930 after single ascending doses ("SAD") and multiple ascending doses ("MAD") in healthy subjects.
-In part three of the trial, there is an additional objective to demonstrate proof of concept in paroxysmal nocturnal hemoglobinuria ("PNH") patients by evaluating key biomarkers of effectiveness in PNH patients taking BCX9930.
+In part three of the trial, there is an additional objective to demonstrate proof of concept in treatment-naïve paroxysmal nocturnal hemoglobinuria ("PNH") patients and PNH patients who are inadequate responders to C5 therapy by evaluating key biomarkers of effectiveness in PNH patients taking BCX9930.
+Based on the safety, tolerability, PK and PD dose-response results from parts 1 and 2 of the Phase 1 trial, we completed additional MAD dosing cohorts in healthy subjects and advanced to part 3 of the trial, a proof of concept ("PoC") study of BCX9930 in treatment-naïve PNH patients and in PNH patients who are inadequate responders to eculizumab or ravulizumab.